vikas2001mishra/Python-Collection-Data-Types/README.md

 # COUNT Method:
-        That means if 11 is written three times in the list below then the output will also be 3.
+        •That means if 11 is written three times in the list below then the output will also be 3.

 Number = [11,33,55,11,77,11,99,67]